 However, those commissions did prove to me that affiliate marketing was a real, viable business model.

-In fact, most businesses of all sizes usually have affiliate programs online.
+Most businesses of all sizes usually have affiliate programs online these days.

 Amazon, Walmart, and Target are bigger names, but there are thousands upon thousands of companies with affiliate programs, in every niche market imaginable.